Vetiveah Is Liberating Her Community Through

 -

-Farmers
+BIPOC Farmers

-Cooperating to distribute cultural food to underserved communities.
+Cooperating to distribute CSA to food-insecure communities

 -